Gaussian Processes with Errors in Variables: Theory and Computation: Posterior Contraction Properties

-where $\epsilon_n = n^{-\beta/(2\beta+1)}(\log n)^t$ with $t=\max{\{(2\vee q)\beta/(2\beta+1),1\}}$.
-When $\delta_n \lesssim \epsilon_n^{1/\beta}$, the convergence rate is a multiple of $\epsilon_n$. \end{theorem} The proof of Theorem \ref{thm:mthm} can be found in Appendix.
-Existing convergence rate results in the frequentist deconvolution literature \citep{fan1993nonparametric} require the knowledge of the smoothness of the true covariate density and the regression function to achieve the optimal convergence rate for the regression function.
-Our Theorem \ref{thm:mthm}, on the other hand, achieve minimax optimal rates of posterior convergence adaptively over all smoothness levels $(\beta', \beta)$ with $\beta' > \beta$ defined in Assumptions \ref{ass:f0} and \ref{ass:p0} as long as we ensure the noise variance is sufficiently small (or the number of replications is sufficiently large).
-Since the proposed prior distribution does not require any knowledge of the smoothness of either $f_0$ or $p_0$.
-To understand the implication of the convergence rate in Theorem \ref{thm:mthm} let us focus on the case $\beta =1$.
-Since $\{f(X) - f_0(X)\} \asymp \{f(W) - f_0(W)\} + \{f'(W) + f_0'(W)\} (X-W)$, the convergence rate for estimating $f$ is limited by how fast the density of $X$ can be recovered from the observations $W$.
-This intuitively justifies the rate $\max(\epsilon_n, \delta_n^{\beta})$ in this case.
+The proof of Theorem \ref{thm:mthm} can be found in Appendix~\ref{app:mthm}.
+Existing contraction rate results in the frequentist deconvolution literature \citep{fan1993nonparametric} require the knowledge of the smoothness of both the true covariate density and the regression function to achieve the optimal convergence rate for the regression function.
+Theorem \ref{thm:mthm}, on the other hand, achieves minimax optimal rate of posterior convergence adaptively over all smoothness levels $(\beta', \beta)$ for $\beta,\beta'$ defined in Assumptions \ref{ass:f0} and \ref{ass:p0}, given the knowledge of decaying rate of the error standard deviation $\delta_n$ (or the number of replications).
+To understand the implication of the posterior convergence rate of $f$ in Theorem \ref{thm:mthm} let us focus on the case where $\beta =1$.
+Since $\{f(X) - f_0(X)\} \asymp \{f(W) - f_0(W)\} + \{f'(W) + f_0'(W)\} (X-W)$, the convergence rate for estimating $f$ is limited by how fast the marginal density of $X$ can be recovered from observations $W$.
+This intuitively justifies the rate $\max(\epsilon_n,\epsilon'_n,\delta_n^{\beta})$ in EIV model. {\tcr We remark that the rate results in Theorem \ref{thm:mthm} also hold for $f,p$ even if $\beta>\beta'$.
+In that case, the posterior of $p$ always attains the near-minimax rate in recovering the true density, whilst the best obtainable posterior rate for recovering $f_0$ is limited to $\epsilon'_n$, which is slower than $\epsilon_n$. }